 As a self-employed person, you are usually not required to be insured, ie you must take care of your old age provision.
 However, there are some exceptions for some professional groups.

-All others can voluntarily insure themselves and choose their contributions freely.
-In the first five years after the foundation, they have the opportunity to acquire a claim for Riester funding through compulsory insurance.
-It can, of course, make sense voluntarily to deposit into the legal security systems, but whether that is really worthwhile, must be examined in each individual case.
+Everyone else can take out voluntary insurance and choose their own contributions.
+In the first five years after the foundation, you have the opportunity to acquire Riester funding through compulsory insurance.
+Of course it can Sense make voluntary contributions to the statutory security systems, but whether this is really worthwhile must be checked in each individual case.

 5. unemployment insurance